infiniteopt/InfiniteOpt.jl/docs/src/guide/result.md

 julia> yFunc(5.12)
 20.9999999956286
 ```

+!!! note
+    There is a type piracy conflict between JuMP and OffsetArrays (a dependency of Interpolations.jl).
+As a result, type piracy issues may arise when Interpolations is loaded in.
+Please keep this in mind when using the InfiniteInterpolate extension.

 We can query the dual of a constraint via
 [`dual`](@ref JuMP.dual(::InfOptConstraintRef)) if a model has duals available